pitchaim/pitchaim.github.io/README.md

 ## Projects I've Worked On

 **[BOLD5000](bold5000.github.io)**
 Large-scale neuroimaging dataset comprising fMRI scans of brain activity in response to over 5000 images drawn from prominent computer vision datasets.
-Assisted with various stages including experiment implementation and data management.
+Assisted with various stages, including experiment implementation, and software solutions for data management.

-Jayanth Koushik, Austin Marcus, Aarti Singh, and Michael J. Tarr (2018, May).
-Real-Time Optimization for Visual Feature
+Jayanth Koushik, Austin Marcus, Aarti Singh, and Michael J. Tarr (2018, May). **Real-Time Optimization for Visual Feature
-  Identification.
+  Identification**.
 Poster session presented at the annual 	meeting of the Vision Sciences Society, St. Pete Beach, FL.

-John A. Pyles, Emily D. Grossman, Austin I.  Marcus, and Michael J. Tarr (2018, May).
-Combined Structural and Functional Mapping of the Superior Temporal Sulcus.
+John A. Pyles, Emily D. Grossman, Austin I.  Marcus, and Michael J. Tarr (2018, May). **Combined Structural and Functional Mapping of the Superior Temporal Sulcus**.
 Poster session presented at the annual meeting of the Vision Sciences Society, St. Pete.
 Beach, FL.